brthor/pycharm-docker-interpreter-local-template/README.md

 **Use of this repo requires PyCharm Professional** because the community version does not support SSH interpreters.

+With this template you get full debugging support and PyCharm behaves as if you were using a local `venv` interpreter.

 ### Dev Setup

 1. Go to `./dev/vars.sh` and adjust the `LOCAL_DOCKER_SSH_PORT` variable so that this project's ssh port does not